 - Earn 12,000 base flight points and fly 30 segments within a calendar year

-- Have the JetBlue Plus or JetBlue Business Card and spend $50,000 within a calendar year
+- Have the JetBlue Plus Card or JetBlue Business Card and spend $50,000 on eligible purchases within a calendar year

-Once you reach Mosaic status with any of these methods, you get the chance to enjoy some pretty sweet frequent flyer perks.
+Once you reach Mosaic status, you’ll get the chance to enjoy some sweet frequent flyer perks.
 Here are the main elite status benefits you can look forward to: